Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Surveys, error forecasts, and implementation

-We forecast detectability and measurement errors on distance and sky localization with the Fisher matrix code \texttt{gwfast}~\cite{Iacovelli:2022mbg,Iacovelli:2022bbs}.\footnote{The ET sensitivity curves are available at~\cite{ET_psds}.
-For CE–20km and CE–40km we use the curves available at~\cite{CE_psds}.
-These are the same sensitivity curves used in Ref.~\cite{Branchesi:2023mws}.} We use the \texttt{IMRPhenomXPHM} waveform model~\cite{London:2017bcn}, which includes precessing spins and higher-order modes, and a minimum frequency of $2\,\rm Hz$ with an $85\%$ uncorrelated duty cycle in each detector in the network.
-We consider a source as detected if the optimal matched--filter signal-to-noise ratio $\rho$ exceeds the threshold value of 12.

-We further restrict to events with a $90\%$ credible level (CL) on the sky localization area less than $4\pi$ steradians.
-Larger localizations are of course unphysical and can appear in a Fisher matrix analysis for events for which a more accurate bayesian analysis would give back the prior distribution (see Refs.~\cite{Iacovelli:2022bbs,Dupletsa:2024gfl} for a discussion of priors in Fisher--matrix analyses).
-We also exclude events with a relative error on luminosity distance larger than $100\%$, for which analog considerations apply.
-Those cuts correspond to choices that can be adopted also in a real data analysis situation, where events with poor angular or distance resolution are largely useless for cosmology, and can be discarded.
+As for GW sources, we consider resolved BBH mergers.
+As our default case, we consider a 3G GW detector network made of ET in its so--called two-L configuration, see~\cite{Abac:2025saz} for details.
+The two CE detectors consist of a 40 km detector and a 20 km arms one.
+We denote this configuration as ET 2L + 2CE.
+We consider a 5 year observing time, comparable to the duration of the Euclid survey.
+We analyze the dependence on the observing time, considering also observing times of one and ten years, and on different detector configurations, in Sec.~\ref{sec:3Gnets}. \paragraph{Catalog.} We use simulations of the expected population of astrophysical BBHs from the Einstein Telescope design study~\citep{Branchesi:2023mws}\footnote{Publicly available at \href{https://apps.et-gw.eu/tds/?content=3\&r=18321}{apps.et-gw.eu/tds/?content=3\&r=18321}.} (see also~\cite{Mapelli:2021syv,Mapelli:2021gyv} for details).
+The catalog covers a data taking period of one year, with a total of ${\sim}1.2\times 10^5$ sources.
+We rescale the amplitude of the observed source distribution to model longer observing periods.
+We forecast detectability and measurement errors on distance and sky localization with the Fisher matrix code \texttt{gwfast}~\citep{Iacovelli:2022mbg,Iacovelli:2022bbs}.\footnote{The ET sensitivity curves are available at \href{https://apps.et-gw.eu/tds/?content=3\&r=18213}{apps.et-gw.eu/tds/?content=3\&r=18213}.
+For CE?20km and CE?40km we use the curves available at \href{https://dcc.cosmicexplorer.org/CE-T2000017/public}{dcc.cosmicexplorer.org/CE-T2000017/public}.
+These are the same sensitivity curves used in~\cite{Branchesi:2023mws,Abac:2025saz}.} We use the \texttt{IMRPhenomXPHM} waveform model~\citep{London:2017bcn} and a minimum frequency of $2\,\rm Hz$ with an $85\%$ uncorrelated duty cycle in each detector in the network.
+We consider a source as detected if the optimal matched--filter signal-to-noise ratio exceeds the threshold value of 12.
+We further restrict to events with a $90\%$ credible level (CL) on the sky localization area less than $4\pi$ steradians, and with a relative error on luminosity distance smaller than $100\%$.\footnote{Larger localization volumes are unphysical and can appear in a Fisher matrix analysis for events for which a full bayesian analysis would give back the prior distribution~\citep{Iacovelli:2022bbs,Dupletsa:2024gfl}.}

 \paragraph{Source distribution, distance error and binning.} We model the observed source distribution with the commonly used parametrization

 where the values of $\{A, d_{L,0}, \alpha, \beta\}$ are determined from the simulations.
 The result is reported in Appendix~\ref{app:popdetails} together with the total number of sources detected, after the cuts on distance and sky localizations discussed above are applied.